 The results of these practices are consistently positive, because they are rooted in questions that bring out the very best in the people around you and the situations you encounter.
 And there is nothing more catalytic than bringing out the best in every aspect of your life and your work.

-For a more detailed look at the practices of Catalytic Thinking, CLICK HERE.
+For a more detailed look at the practices of Catalytic Thinking, including the questions themselves, CLICK HERE.

 One of the most poignant examples of how our assumptions color our world view is the map at the top of this page.
 To many, this map appears to be upside down.
 In reality, though, the earth is spinning through space with no “up” or “down.”
 That perception is simply the view of reality we have assumed as truth.
 If we ask a different question, there is no “down under” or “top of the world.”
 There is simply all of us together, tenuously living on the beautiful bauble that is this earth.